-You need to adjust your pitch, your tone, even your questions to each specific call.
+You need to adjust your pitch, your tone, even your questions for each specific call.
 Otherwise, you'll sound like a commercial.

 Ask open-ended questions that require more than just a yes or no answer.
 This helps get the prospect talking — which creates a bond and gives you more information about their challenges, which you can use to personalise your pitch.

 Here are a few examples of cold calling questions you can ask:

 - "Who exactly is your target audience — are you aiming for smaller businesses or enterprise level?"

 - "What solutions have you already tried?
 Why didn't they work?"